 Counselor gives you +1% building and research speed, which is useful when you have a lot of buildings to upgrade and need to speed up your technology research.
-While the bonus is minor, it does cut some minutes off upgrading and researching timer as you progress further in late game.
+While the bonus is minor, it does cut some minutes off upgrading and researching timer as you progress further in the late game.

 Alliance Title: Warlord

-Ideally, you want someone with high troops power and has Tier 4 / Tier 5 troops to hold this title since they can make the most use out of this blanket buff bonus.
+Ideally, you want someone with high troop power and has Tier 4 / Tier 5 troops to hold this title since they can make the most use out of this blanket buff bonus.
 The +1% troop attack and defense do help out quite a bit with doing extra damage and reducing incoming damage.
 Which makes this title useful for any powerful players.

 Alliance Title: Envoy

 You can’t really do that much with Envoy as your alliance title.
 Though, any defenders — mainly Britain players because of their +20% alliance garrison capacity will greatly benefit from this alliance title.
 Since garrison troops usually are sitting in the city, the health bonus will fortify them.

 Alliance Title: Saint